Fairness-Aware Online Personalization: Study of Fairness in Online Personalization

 \emph{Online Learning}: In every iteration, we score all the data points in the training data and obtain the next data point for training by choosing the data point with the maximum score (highest possibility of being labelled as ``Accept'' as per the current model) that has not been used for training till now.
 The underlying setting is that we present one data point at a time to the user (we select the data point with the highest score, amongst those that have not been shown to the user so far), to which the user responds either positively or negatively.
 In either case, the online personalization model attempts to incorporate such user preference, so that a more personalized result can be presented next time to the user.
 We use the feature vectors and label of this new data point for training in the next round and this is repeated over and over again.
 The algorithm is started using a ``warm-start'' model in which data from a fair source is used to train the models by randomly sampling training data points from the fair dataset a number of times.
 We assume the availability of such a fair dataset so that we can then compare our final biased model against the warm-start baseline.

 \emph{Our Setup}: First, we generate 12000 data samples\footnote{~~ As discussed in \S\ref{sec:features}, for our experiments, we utilize one ``harmless'' attribute ($x_{i,1}$ for each $x_i$), and two ``proxy'' attributes ($x_{i,2}$ and $x_{i,3}$ for each $x_i$).
 In our training data generation, for each data point, we choose the second and the third features to be dependent on the protected attribute value, but in opposite directions.
 For each $i$, if $a_i = 0$, we draw $x_{i,2}$ independently from the normal distribution with mean 0.35 and standard deviation 0.12, and if $a_i = 1$, we draw $x_{i,2}$ independently from the normal distribution with mean 0.65 and standard deviation 0.12.
 The mean values are reversed for the third attribute $x_{i,3}$. $x_{i,1}$ is drawn from the uniform distribution over [0,1].} at $p_{group} = 0.5$ and label them\footnote{~~ We utilized the following weights for the user label decision model (\S\ref{sec:labels}): $w_0 = -0.48$ (intercept), $w_1 = 0.35$, and $w_2 = w_3 = 0.28$.
 For both feature and label generation, we experimented with different choices of the parameters and observed qualitatively similar results.} in a fair manner (that is, $p_{bias}$ is chosen to be $0$ in \S\ref{sec:labels}, so that the labeling is based on the sign of the linear combination).
+Our model is a online linear model (perceptron) with the update equation:

+where $\eta$ is the learning rate.
 We randomly sample 1000 data points from this set and use these data points to train a perceptron.
 We call this perceptron the \textbf{``warm-perceptron''} from here on.
 The data points that were generated are discarded beyond this point.

 Next, we generate 12000 data samples at $p_{group} = 0.5$ and label them with the bias parameter set to a specific choice of $p_{bias}$.
 We start from the warm-perceptron model.
 In each round, we score all the 12000 data points using perceptron weights.
-We pick the point with highest score (the data point that is farthest from the perceptron on the positive side of the half-plane), obtain its label (following \S\ref{sec:labels}), and then update the warm-perceptron with this data point and its label.
+We pick the point with highest score (the data point that is farthest from the perceptron on the positive side of the half-plane) that is not yet used for training, obtain its label (following \S\ref{sec:labels}), and then update the warm-perceptron with this data point and its label.